OfWolfAndMan/CCIE-Lab-Automation/README.md

 - Initial attempts at multithreading functions (Currently supported for scenario configs and pulling BGP ASNs)

+- Text variable files have been eliminated.
+All variables now go into the "device-vars.yml" file

 **(Potential) Future Development:**

 - TextFSM integration for data parsing

 - Ansible integration for supplementary configuration management purposes

-- Further use of the YAML data structure

 - Multithreading abilities for additional functions (Used to speed up the process of pulling data and pushing configurations)